liveahero-wiki/liveahero-wiki.github.io/_charas/hitomi.md

 ---

 {% capture BIO_H01 %}
 Dressed in gorgeous and cute stage costumes, she stands dashingly on the battlefield and is active as an idol hero who calls herself "Doki doki Red".

 By transmitting her own singing voice through a microphone-type parallel weapon, she has the ability to give various effects to the surroundings, such as raising the fighting spirit of allies and neutralizing enemies.

 The idol-like behavior she has studied thoroughly catches the eyes of many spectators.
 {% endcapture %}

 {% capture BIO_H02 %}
 For her, a 15-year-old girl, she has a complex about her physical abilities.

 Despite being cute, she's struggling with her own abilities, which is the opposite of the idol profession that is praised by everyone.

-She continues to work hard every day to become a "perfect idol."
+She continues to work hard every day to become a "perfect idol".
 Despite her delicate position of "it seems to sell but not well known", her hard-working appearance seems to heal and support the hearts of people who are chasing dreams but are frustrated without knowing it.
 {% endcapture %}

 {% include hero-infobox.html stockId=10191 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}

 {% capture BIO_H01 %}
 Hitomi has acquired a new outfit suitable for her activities on the water planet Muilauka IV.

 Refusing to lose to the heat of summer, "I'm an idol warrior who fights according to TPO!".

 The floating speaker-shaped parallel weapons generate sound waves to fight enemies.

 As the "Doki Doki☆Red.Mermaid," Hitomi sings and fights with all her voice to restore peace to the resort for all the fans to enjoy.
 {% endcapture %}

+{% capture BIO_H02 %}
+Hitomi's attitude toward costumes is very enthusiastic, and she spends a lot of time choosing costumes that fit her concept for each of her singing activities and program broadcasts.

+It is only natural that Hitomi would be very interested in a hero transformation research in regards to hero costume.

+It may still be a long way to go to reach her goal of becoming a "perfect idol", but Hitomi feels that she is one step closer to realizing her dream.

+This summer's new song sung by Hitomi is now available at the music stores.
+{% endcapture %}
-{% include hero-infobox.html stockId=10192 BIO_H01=BIO_H01 passiveSkillIds="8019201" %}
+{% include hero-infobox.html stockId=10192 BIO_H01=BIO_H01 BIO_H02=BIO_H02 passiveSkillIds="8019201" %}

 {% capture BIO_S01 %}
 A half-Earthling and half-alien girl, located in Japan, Earth, to perform idol activities.
 Born in Hiroshima, Japan.
 Her stage name is Ayauta Hitomi.
 A traditional school idol who is lively, friendly, and always does her best.